What are the Benefits of Incorporating a Costa Rica Holding Company?

 My Opinion

 In my opinion, the benefit of incorporating a Costa Rica Holding Company is based on the aspect of whether the property constitutes the principal residence of the property owner, or is an investment property.
 If the property is to be used as a principal residence, I would suggest registering the property title in the National Registry in the personal name of the property owner.
-No Capital Gains Tax liability will arise on a property sale and incorporation costs and annual company maintenance fees would be avoided.
+No Capital Gains Tax liability will arise on a property sale and incorporation costs and annual company maintenance fees would also be avoided.